A Pet-Friendly Guide to Madison, Georgia

 3. Enjoy a Spa Day

 A spa day can be a wonderful way to celebrate a pet.
-We can book our beloved pets a spa appointment at The Fetch House before visiting.
+Book your beloved pets a spa appointment at The Fetch House before visiting.
 They might not be able to accommodate a last-minute booking for grooming services so it’s best to plan and book in advance.
-For ultimate relaxation, humans can book their own appointment at ZEN Relaxing Wellness Center or Pure Bliss Spa while pets are being pampered.
+For ultimate relaxation, humans can book their own appointment at ZEN Relaxing Wellness Center, Just Breathe Day Spa or Pure Bliss Spa while pets are being pampered.

 4. Sleep in Style